thoughtbot/superglue/docs/tutorial.md

 ```

 !!! tip
-    We're using esbuild here, but you can also use [vite](recipes/vite.md)
+    We're using esbuild here, but support for other bundlers is also [available](installation.md). [vite](recipes/vite.md) is also possible.

 Then follow the [installation](./installation.md) instructions to setup Superglue.